 Did you know, the top 30 hotel markets account for 15% of all hotel room supply globally, and are worth c. $819 billion and almost $44 billion worth of hotel rooms are currently in the pipeline in these key cities?

-It’s little insights like these that make a big difference to an investment strategy.
-JLL's Hotels & Hospitality research team has attributed a 'value' to hotel assets across key global cities by assessing the property positioning, hotel class and location of over 40,000 hotel assets.
+Little insights like these make a big difference to an investment strategy.
+JLL's Hotels & Hospitality research team has attributed a 'value' to hotel assets across 30 key global cities by assessing the property positioning, hotel class and location of almost 20,000 hotel assets.